 Once the school has agreed to offer NASP style archery, the next step will be to get the instructor(s) trained.
 See below "Training & Certification" for more information.

 Once you have been trained, the next step is to get your equipment.

 The cost of the start-up kit is approximately $3,500 and includes:

 5 dozen arrows

 Montana Fish, Wildlife & Parks proudly supports this program.
 Financial assistance for equipment may be available through local sportsman's organizations, PTAs, or state conservation organizations.

-FWP conducts archery certification trainings periodically.
-These are 6-hour workshops complete with range set-up and shooting exercises.
+FWP conducts certification trainings periodically.
+These are 6-hour workshops with range set-up and shooting exercises.
 Contact FWP for a current list of scheduled trainings at (406) 444-9946.